-Frustrated with having to spend so many hours of your day at a 9-5 job when all you want to be doing is working on your art?
+Frustrated with having to spend so many hours a day at a 9-5 job when all you want to do is work on your art?
 Confused about how to make the jump from working a full-time job into creative entrepreneurship?
 Wondering if making a living from your creative gifts is even possible to begin with?

 Transitioning into Creative Entrepreneurship Questions